 - Cake turntable and Icing Spatula / Smoothing tools or the whole entire kit

-***Before you start this, clear out enough room in your freezer that can hold your cake.
+Before you start this, clear out enough room in your freezer that can store your cake layers.
 It’s part of the process.

 Write out your cake color layer list.
 Laugh all you want, when it’s 6 hours later and you’re tired, I promise you this chart will make you very happy to have it to refer to.

 Make up cake batter mix as per box instructions.
 Measure out 1 cup of the batter and pour them into your cake baking pans.
 That way you have an even amount of batter in each pan.
 If you have a scale you can do this by weight.

 Mix up your Red, Yellow, Blue and Green cake color batters.